jsoref/pdns/pdns/recursordist/docs/settings.rst

 is configured as 'nod.powerdns.com', and a new domain 'xyz123.tv' is detected, then an A record lookup will be made for 'xyz123.tv.nod.powerdns.com'.
-This feature gives a way to share the newly observed domain with partners, vendors or security teams.
+This feature gives a way to share the newly observed domain with partners, vendors, or security teams.
 The result of the DNS lookup will be ignored by the recursor.

 .. _setting-new-domain-db-size: